Flute: Materials

+Historically, flutes were most commonly made of reed, bamboo, wood, or other organic materials.
+They were also made of glass, bone, and nephrite.
+Most modern flutes are made of metal, primarily silver and nickel.
+Silver is less common than silver alloys.
+Other materials used for flutes include gold, platinum, grenadilla and copper.

 Types

 In its most basic form, a flute is an open tube which is blown into.
 After focused study and training, players use controlled air-direction to create an airstream in which the air is aimed downward into the tone hole of the flute's headjoint.
 There are several broad classes of flutes.
 With most flutes, the musician blows directly across the edge of the mouthpiece, with 1/4 of their bottom lip covering the embouchure hole.
 However, some flutes, such as the whistle, gemshorn, flageolet, recorder, tin whistle, tonette, fujara, and ocarina have a duct that directs the air onto the edge (an arrangement that is termed a "fipple").
 These are known as fipple flutes.
 The fipple gives the instrument a distinct timbre which is different from non-fipple flutes and makes the instrument easier to play, but takes a degree of control away from the musician.

 Another division is between side-blown (or transverse) flutes, such as the Western concert flute, piccolo, fife, dizi and bansuri; and end-blown flutes, such as the ney, xiao, kaval, danso, shakuhachi, Anasazi flute and quena.
 The player of a side-blown flute uses a hole on the side of the tube to produce a tone, instead of blowing on an end of the tube.
 End-blown flutes should not be confused with fipple flutes such as the recorder, which are also played vertically but have an internal duct to direct the air flow across the edge of the tone hole.

 Flutes may be open at one or both ends.
 The ocarina, xun, pan pipes, police whistle, and bosun's whistle are closed-ended.
 Open-ended flutes such as the concert flute and the recorder have more harmonics, and thus more flexibility for the player, and brighter timbres.
 An organ pipe may be either open or closed, depending on the sound desired.

 Flutes may have any number of pipes or tubes, though one is the most common number.
 Flutes with multiple resonators may be played one resonator at a time (as is typical with pan pipes) or more than one at a time (as is typical with double flutes).

 Flutes can be played with several different air sources.
 Conventional flutes are blown with the mouth, although some cultures use nose flutes.
 The flue pipes of organs, which are acoustically similar to duct flutes, are blown by bellows or fans.